Understanding how we can help career advancement for women in the workplace

 • When women are in top management positions, companies produce 20% more patents.

 It's crucial for businesses to maintain great leadership.
 Study results indicate 75% of people quit their jobs because of their boss, and 65% of employees would refuse a pay raise if it meant they could replace their boss.
-Women in leadership outperform men in several key ways.
+Women in leadership outperform men in several key areas.
 When employees were asked how their managers assisted and supported them through 2021, the results indicated female leaders are more likely to:

 • Provide emotional support